Got yourself tomato pests? Let’s go over a few of the common ones you might see, or the damage they might leave behind on occasion.

 At night deer like to come into yards and nibble on plants.
 Other than placing barriers up, it is difficult to keep them out of gardens.

-That takes care of many of the pests you will have attacking your tomato plants.
+That takes care of many of the pests you will have to attack your tomato plants.
 Have another?
 Drop me a line with a picture on Facebook on Gardening Help Information and see if we can help you ID it, or search my albums of insects.